QwenLM/CodeElo/README.md

 > [!IMPORTANT]
-> Due to ethical considerations, you need to agree to the AGREEMENT to obtain a token and server ip to use the repository.
+> We have open-sourced all of the Elo calculation logic and ranking methods.
+The `BASE_URL` provided here points to our automated submission system.
+In order to prevent meaningless mass submissions and to comply with CodeForces policies, we require verified submissions.
+Due to ethical considerations, you need to agree to the AGREEMENT to obtain a `TOKEN` and `BASE_URL` to use the repository.
 Please fill in the blanks and email the letter to `binyuan.hby@alibaba-inc.com`, and we will review it and respond as soon as possible.
+If you prefer not to use our automated system, you are free to implement your own submission mechanism by configuring the interfaces in `api.py`.

 ### Quick Start